Game pieces of the Lewis chessmen hoard: Provenance of hoard

 The hoard of ninety-three games pieces was found on the Isle of Lewis and was exhibited in Edinburgh in 1831.
 Most accounts have said the pieces were found at Uig Bay on the west coast of Lewis but Caldwell et al. of National Museums Scotland (NMS) consider that Mealista, also in the parish of Uig and some 6 mi further south down the coast, is a more likely place for the hoard to have been discovered.
 The hoard was divided and sold in the 19th century – the British Museum (BM) holds eighty-two pieces and National Museums Scotland has the other eleven pieces.
 (Note: NMS has published a general introduction to their chessmen.)

 At the British Museum it was Sir Frederic Madden, Assistant Keeper of Manuscripts, who persuaded the Trustees to purchase for 80 guineas (£84) the eighty-two pieces which he had been misled into believing was the entire hoard.
 Madden was a palaeographer, a scholar of early vernacular literature, but he was especially intrigued by these artifacts because he was a chess enthusiast.
 Madden immediately set about writing a monumental research paper about the collection, (Madden 1832) – one that remains informative and impressive today.
 At both museums the chessmen are an extremely popular exhibit for visitors.

 A chess piece was purchased in Edinburgh in 1964 but it was not recognised at the time for what it was – it is now thought to have been made by the same people who made the pieces in the hoard and it was probably originally part of the hoard itself.
 This piece was sold at auction in 2019 for £735,000.
-In 2023, the warder piece was displayed in a special exhibit at the Neue Galerie New York, as part of a special exhibit on the private collection of gallery founder and investor Ronald Lauder.
+In 2023, the warder piece was displayed at the Neue Galerie New York, as part of a special exhibit of the private collection of gallery founder and investor Ronald Lauder.